-In an emergency situation, the county child support office will telephone the Division of Field Operations, Customer Service Unit, in the state office to explain the case details.
+In an emergency situation, the district child support office will telephone the Division if Child Support Enforcement, Customer Service Unit, in the state office to explain the case details.
 If the situation meets criteria, as described above, for an emergency reinstatement, the Customer Service Unit will complete the Emergency Notice of Withdrawal of Passport Denial form on the State Service Portal for electronic submission to OCSE, who contacts the Department of State for processing the passport reinstatement.